03 Aug Building Great Ice with REALice

-- The Oak Bay Recreation Centre on Vancouver Island is using unheated water to maintain their ice.
+- The Oak Bay Recreation Centre on Vancouver Island is using unheated water to maintain its ice.
 Their ice makers have been able to reset their brine between 3°F-4°F right away since starting to build up the ice.

-- Twin Rinks in Chilliwack, BC and Brock Arena in Kamloops, BC are now putting in their ice, using unheated water to maintain their ice.
+- Twin Rinks in Chilliwack, BC, and Brock Arena in Kamloops, BC are now putting in their ice, using unheated water to maintain their ice.
 They expect their brine level adjustment will also end up between 3°F-4°F once they have finalized their installation.

 - Brennan Park Recreation Centre in Squamish, BC has finalized their installation and will start making ice at the end of July

 - Last but not least, Norval Arena in Armstrong, BC will start making ice during the second week of August.

 What Does the Increase in Brine Temperature Mean?

 Increasing your brine temperature means energy savings.
 The table on the left shows how increasing the brine temperature by 1, 2, 3, 4, or 5°F results in a percentage of savings that ranges from 2.1% to 11.25%.